Patrick844/syd-llm-evaluator/README.md

 ## Project Status

-This repository is currently a **POC (Proof of Concept)** focused on validating evaluation logic and end-to-end workflow.
+This repository is currently a **POC (Proof of Concept)** focused on validating agent responses and end-to-end workflow.

 ---